emerywebster/emerywebster.github.io/work/foxden.md

 - [Product] Onboarding & browser permission experience (shipped)
 - [Product] Screensharing experience (shipped)
-- [Product] Worked with R&D Engineers to research and test solutions for an 'Intelligent Recording' experience (not shipped)
+- [Product] Worked with R&D Engineers to research and test solutions for an 'Intelligent Recording' experience
 - [Marketing & Sales] In-room setup print collateral
-- [Marketing & Sales] In-room setup how-to video

 ---

 ## Questions?

-If you're curious to learn more, please [contact me](/contact) :smile:
+If you'd like to learn more, please [contact me](/contact) :smile: